thephpleague/url/4.0/components/overview.md

 They all expect:

-- a valid string according to their component validation rules as explain in RFC3986
+- an **encoded** string according to the component validation rules as explain in RFC3986
 - an object with a `__toString()` method.

 <p class="message-warning">If the submitted value is invalid an <code>InvalidArgumentException</code> exception is thrown.</p>